NotoriousX/ForexJournal-Pro/README.md

-# 📘 Edge Journal — Your Ultimate Forex Trade Tracker
+# 📘 RELEASE DATE 10/08/2025⭐️ — Your Ultimate Forex Trade Tracker -

 🚧 **Important: This project is still in active development.
 Features may change, and feedback is welcome!**